Occupancy Permit – What Does It Mean?

 - The roof drainage is connected to an approved point of discharge.

 - Bush fire protection measures are completed(If required)

 - Handrails and balustrades (and pool fences) installed.

-- Provision of sanitary and other facilities (but may only be one bathroom)
+- Provision of sanitary and other facilities in at least one bathroom.

 - The building is constructed to prevent the penetration of water and dampness to the inner parts.

 - Waterproofing of wet areas completed to the satisfaction of the Inspector.

 - If you have gas appliances the pipework is ready for connection to the gas supply.

 Three things that you might expect are:

 As well as many other things that are included the building contract.